etro-js/etro-js.github.io/content/roadmap.md

 transition.addTo(layer1, layer2)
 ```

+# Better Node Support

+We are currently working on a vidar-node rewrite with a focus on better
+usability.
+Our goal is to make the API virtually identical to vidar's API.
+More
+details coming soon!

 # 3D System

 Although still in early planning, we could use three.js to add a 3D mode to